 View a markdown version of this page

-Managing tiers - AWS Systems Manager
+Choosing parameter tiers in Parameter Store - AWS Systems Manager

-Standard and advanced parameters
+Standard and advanced parameter tiers

 The following table describes the differences between parameter tiers.

-Feature Standard Advanced
+Feature or use case Standard Advanced

 Maximum parameters